Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/clistctrl-class.md

 ### <a name="return-value"></a>Návratová hodnota

-Nenulové, pokud je úspěšná. jinak nula.
+Nenulové, pokud bylo úspěšné; jinak nula.

 ### <a name="example"></a>Příklad